What is the Difference Between VPS and VPN

 FAQs (Frequently Asked Questions)

-What is the main difference between VPS and VPN?
+What is the primary distinction between VPS and VPN?

-A VPS (Virtual Private Server) is a type of web hosting that provides dedicated server resources for hosting websites or apps and allows users to manage and configure their own server environment.
-A VPN (Virtual Private Network), on the other hand, focuses on securing internet connections.
-It does this by encrypting data, masking IPs, and protecting user privacy while browsing.
+A VPS (Virtual Private Server) is a form of web hosting that allows users to use server resources specifically for hosting websites or apps and to manage and change the server.
+A VPN (Virtual Private Network), however, has the function of securing the internet connection.
+VPN helps in data protection through the encryption, masking of IPs, and browsing activity/traffic protection.

 Yes, they can.
-A VPS lets you run websites or apps.
-A VPN provides secure remote access to a VPS.
-It also protects users’ browsing activities.
-For instance, if you are hosting a website on a VPS, you could use a VPN to securely log in to your server and make changes.
+A VPS allows one to run websites or apps.
+A VPN allows you secure remote access to your VPS, browser protection of your activity, and additional privacy.
+For example, if you are hosting a website using a VPS, a VPN could be used to log in securely (i.e., not being tracked) to the server to make updates.

 Who should use a VPS?